prsoulman/Horiseon-1-5-21-2022/README.md

 THEN I find accessible alt attributes
 WHEN I view the heading attributes
 THEN they fall in sequential order
-WHEN I view the title element
+X WHEN I view the title element
-THEN I find a concise, descriptive title
+X THEN I find a concise, descriptive title